vale1410/cars/doc/presentation/pre.md

 * Brand et al: Decomposition to cumulative sums for CP \cite{Brand07}
 * Siala et al: Linear time propagator for CP \cite{Siala12}

-Conclusions and Future Work
+Conclusions
 ======

+Conclusion

 * SAT is strong on instances of the CSPLib
 * Global Constraints motivate for encodings
 * Choosing the right encoding of cardinality constraints is crucial
 * SAT can be very competitive on CP benchmarks

-Future work:
+Current and Future work

 * Fair Comparison to CP, IP, ASP, LS \ldots
-* Prove of GAC and lower bound on size
+* Elegant proof of GAC and lower bound on size.
 * Idea useful in rostering, planning, scheduling?
 * Exponential encoding in the number of options?
-* New instances!
+* Treat the optimization problem.

 \appendix
 \newcounter{finalframe}